 LLCs in New York don't have to file annual reports, but they are obligated to pay an annual fee.
 The filing fee amount differs, as it's based on your LLC's gross income in New York from the prior year.
 If you have no income, losses, etc., you don't need to pay a filing fee.
 If you do, be advised it can range from around $25 to $4,500.
 You must file the form within 60 days of your LLC's tax year.

 New York also requires that LLCs that have income in the state must pay an annual filing fee of $100 multiplied by all the members.
 The minimum is $500 and the maximum is $25,000.
 If you're a single-member LLC, it's $100.

 To show that your LLC was legally formed, you will need a certificate of good standing.
 You may need this to open a bank account, request funding, register your business as a foreign LLC elsewhere, or file for specialized business permits and licenses.

 Do your research and verify that you have all the licenses and permits needed based on your business type.
 Permit requirements can vary by area, so you need to check with your closest county clerk.
 The Small Business Administration (SBA) is another good resource if you need assistance to verify hat you have the proper licenses and permits.

 If your LLC has two or more members, you need to obtain an employer identification number (EIN) from the IRS.
 It's like a Social Security number for the LLC, and it's required when filing federal and state taxes.

 If you need help with New York LLC fees, you can post your legal need on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.